| From the Clyde

 the tunnel for two nights then took to sneaking back to the barracks

 behind the hedges where it was safe enough if you were not discovered.
+Two

 days after I arrived I went to the drafting office to see if there